neurodisney/ND_PLDAPS/documentation/TaskParadigms.md

 ## General key assignments

 While running ND_PLDAPS the keyboard is usually disabled.
 However, it is possible to assign keyboard keys to certain functions.
-There are general key assignments for all tasks that are checked by the [ND_CheckKey function](utils/ND_CheckKey.m).
-The keys itself are assigned in [ND_RigDefaults](defaults/ND_RigDefaults.m) in the "*key assignment*" section.
-Besides this it is possible to assign keys in keys for each task as well, usually done in the main task function. **Be careful to to make unique key assignments!**
+There are general key assignments for all tasks that are checked by the [ND_CheckKey function](../utils/ND_CheckKey.m).
+The keys itself are assigned in [ND_RigDefaults](../defaults/ND_RigDefaults.m) in the "*key assignment*" section.
+Besides this it is possible to assign keys in keys for each task as well, usually done in the main task function. **Be careful to make unique key assignments!**

-Below is a list of default task assignments as it should be specified in  [ND_RigDefaults](defaults/ND_RigDefaults.m).
+Below is a list of default task assignments as it should be specified in  [ND_RigDefaults](../defaults/ND_RigDefaults.m).

 Key          | Action